tomaae/homeassistant-mikrotik_router/README.md

 [Mikrotik support page](https://wiki.mikrotik.com/wiki/Manual:IP/Accounting)

-Feature will be automaticaly used if accounting is enabled in Mikrotik.
+Feature will be automatically used if accounting is enabled in Mikrotik.
 Feature is present in Winbox IP-Accounting.
-Make sure that threshold is set to resonable value to store all connections between user defined scan interval.
-Max value is 8192 so for piece of mind i recommend setting that value.
+Make sure that threshold is set to reasonable value to store all connections between user defined scan interval.
+Max value is 8192 so for piece of mind I recommend setting that value.
 Web Access is not needed, integration is using API access.

 Integration will scan DHCP Lease table and ARP table to generate all known hosts and create two sensors for WAN traffic (mikrotik-XXX-wan-rx and mikrotik-XXX-wan-tx).
 If the parameter *account-local-traffic* is set in Mikrotik's accounting configuration it will also create two sensors for LAN traffic (mikrotik-XXX-lan-rx and mikrotik-XXX-lan-tx).

-Device's name will be determined by first available string this order:
+Device's name will be determined by first available string in this order:
-1. DHCP lease comment
+1. DHCP hostname
 2. DNS static entry
-3. DHCP hostname
+3. Device's MAC address

-4. Device's MAC address
+Devices attributes contain IP Address, MAC address and Comment (filled by comment of devices DHCP lease, fallbacks to device name in definition above)